aditya-jha033/ProofScholar/README.md

 ## 🔮 Future Implementation & Real-World Application

-While ScholarShield currently serves as a proof-of-concept for academic scholarships, the underlying architecture has vast real-world applications:
+While ProofScholar currently serves as a proof-of-concept for academic scholarships, the underlying architecture has vast real-world applications:

 1. **Mortgage & Loan Approval:** Proving an applicant meets income and credit score thresholds without the bank ever storing their exact financial records.
 2. **Age Verification:** Allowing users to access restricted digital content by proving they are over 18 or 21 without providing a copy of their driver's license.